There are four types of resources you are charged for in Enscale.

 Public IP addresses are recommended to be added to the outward facing node (app node or load balancer) of live projects and cost £0.00274/hour (approximately £2/month).

-For more information on public and private IP address use, read our related article.
+More information on public and private IP address use can be found in the linked article.

 Every Enscale node has an internal network interface, and may optionally have an external network interface.